 If you don’t transfer to a zero-rate balance card, another option might be to get a relatively low fixed-rate personal loan.
 Currently rates on such loans range from 3% to 36%, with the average at 11.27%, according to Bankrate.com.
 But the best rate you can get would depend on things like your income, credit score and debt-to-income ratio.
 Bankrate’s advice: To get the best deal, ask a few lenders for quotes before filling out a loan application.

 Home loans: Lock in fixed rates now

 Mortgage rates have been rising over the past year, jumping more than three percentage points.

 The 30-year fixed-rate mortgage averaged 7.08% in the week ending October 27, according to Freddie Mac.
 That is more than double where it stood a year ago.

-And mortgage rates may climb even further.
+What’s more, mortgage rates may climb further.

 So if you’re close to buying a home or refinancing one, lock in the lowest fixed rate available to you as soon as possible.

 That said, “don’t jump into a large purchase that isn’t right for you just because interest rates might go up.
 Rushing into the purchase of a big-ticket item like a house or car that doesn’t fit in your budget is a recipe for trouble, regardless of what interest rates do in the future,” said Texas-based certified financial planner Lacy Rogers.